gmarty/2017-04-AR-on-your-mobile/md/3-conclusion.md

 ## Compatibility

 Note:
-Doesn't work on iOS.
+In theory, will work on iOS 11 currently in beta.
-Maybe use Argon4
+Maybe use Argon4.

 ---